 After the Egypt-Israel Peace Treaty of 1979 removed the strategic threat of the Egyptian army from Israel’s southern front, and given the quiet Jordanian and Syrian fronts to the east, the Israeli government, led by Prime Minister Menachem Begin and Defense Minister Ariel Sharon, felt free to use the Israeli army to destroy the PLO’s estimated 15,000–18,000 fighters in Lebanon once and for all.
-Israel sought not only to rid the northern Israeli border of a hostile force, but to weaken PLO influence in the occupied West Bank and
+Israel sought not only to rid the northern Israeli border of a hostile force, but to weaken PLO influence in the occupied

 An Israeli-PLO cease-fire agreement engineered indirectly by the American government in July 1981 led to a period of peace along the Israeli-Lebanese border.
 On 6 June 1982, however, the Israeli government used the pretext of the attempted assassination in London of the Israeli ambassador by an anti-PLO Palestinian group to launch an invasion of Lebanon.
 Originally claiming that Israeli only wanted to advance 40 kilometers into Lebanon to clear a “security zone,” Sharon quickly ordered the Israeli army to advance toward the capital, Beirut, and to engage Syrian forces in the country.
 Ultimately, approximately 76,000 Israeli troops and more than 1,000 tanks crossed into Lebanon.
 PLO fighters and Lebanese militias allied with the PLO engaged the Israelis in fierce fighting, while Israelis tank and air battles with Syrian forces led to the loss of over 80 Syrian aircraft.
 The Israelis quickly encircled